Tejasvigupta/Interactive-graphics-for-ChemoSpec-GSOC2021/README.md

 [https://github.com/bryanhanson/ChemoSpecUtils/pull/9/commits](https://github.com/bryanhanson/ChemoSpecUtils/pull/9/commits)<br>

 ## Week 10
 This week marks the end of the coding period.Ten weeks long journey final comes to end.
 This week I first added the newly created `.ggAddLegend` function in `.scorePlot` and then in `plotSpectra`.
 After that I worked on adding `plotly` graphics mode in `plotscores`,`aovPCAcores` and `plotScree` function.
 I did stumbled in the middle when I tried to change the default graphics mode from `base` to `ggplot2`.After lot's of searching and debugging I was able to reset it again to `base` graphics mode.
 After finishing all the plotting functions I worked on the small bugs that crept in due to me switching between the `ChemoSpec` and `ChemoSpecUtils`.
 After removing the bugs I updated the graphics option back to `ggplot2` mode.
-With this I finally completed my work! :smile:
+With this I finally completed my work!

 ### My commits during this period :
 [https://github.com/bryanhanson/ChemoSpec/pull/75/commits](https://github.com/bryanhanson/ChemoSpec/pull/75/commits)<br>